 B. henselae is contracted through scratches from domestic or feral cats, particularly kittens.
-Direct transmission to humans by the bite of infected cat fleas is likely but has not yet been proven.
+Direct transmission to humans by the bite of infected cat fleas is likely to occur but has not yet been proven.
 B. quintana is transmitted by the human body louse.
 B. bacilliformis is transmitted by infected sand flies (genus Lutzomyia).

 CSD typically manifests as a papule or pustule at the inoculation site and enlarged, tender lymph nodes that develop proximal to the inoculation site 1–3 weeks after exposure.
 B. henselae infection may also cause prolonged fever, follicular conjunctivitis, neuroretinitis, or encephalitis.
 Trench fever symptoms include fever, headache, transient rash, and bone pain (mainly in the shins, neck, and back).